solliancenet/azure-synapse-in-a-day-demos/intelligent-retail/README.md

     **Tip:** Handling schema errors:

-    In a data flow, when the fields in the input data (Source) frequently change, build in generic data conversion logic to ingest errors flexibly.
+    When the fields in the input data (Source) frequently change, the data flow's built-in generic data conversion logic enables you to ingest errors flexibly.
 Select Allow Schema drift in Options when adding a Source or Sink, to import and write all fields sent and received in addition to the column and type defined in the Data flow in advance.

     Moreover, when you select Infer drifted column types in Options, the data type of columns not defined in advance (errors) will be assumed automatically.